jon-harper/OmniBox/docs/assembly/core.md

 ### Base Extensions

-If you are installing the base extensions (needed for the RSP-500 power supply), follw the next steps.
+If you are installing the base extensions (needed for the RSP-500 power supply), follow the next steps.
 If not, skip down to the [Main Body section](#2-main-body).

 You will need: